-Amble down the Shambles – or should that be Diagon Alley?
+1. Amble down the Shambles – or should that be Diagon Alley?

 Also on the Shambles is The Shop that Must Not be Named, complete with official Harry Potter merchandise, a cast of Potter-mad staff and even broomstick parking.
 It’s the ideal place to pick up a new wand or replace your old cloak.
+Shambles, York YO1 7LX

-Head to Hogsmeade (AKA Goathland Station)
+6. Head to Hogsmeade (AKA Goathland Station) and climb aboard!

 A short drive from York are the North York Moors, one of the most stunning parts of the country.
 The North York Moors Railway is one of the top visitor attractions, not least because of its connection to the Harry Potter films.
 Goathland Railway Station was transformed into Hogsmeade, welcoming Harry Potter and his friends to their new term at Hogwarts.
 While you’re there, we’d really recommend riding the North York Moors Railway for the full experience – it’s a truly magical thing to do, and one of our top recommendations for family days out in the North York Moors.
 Goathland Station, Cow Wath Bank, Goathland, Whitby YO22 5NF – Visit the North York Moors Railway website

-Stay at The Enchantment Chamber
+7. Stay at The Enchantment Chamber

 For a really immersive Harry Potter experience, there’s no better place to stay than The Enchantment Chamber, a Harry Potter-themed apartment just a snitch’s throw from York city centre.
 With magical artefacts and attention to detail, it’s a stay to remember.
 For something more traditional, take a look at our family-friendly places to stay in and around York, from hotels to self-catering.
-The Enchantment Chamber, 44 Cocoa Suites, Navigation Rd, York YO1 9AE – Visit the website
+The Enchantment Chamber, 44 Cocoa Suites, Navigation Rd, York YO1 9AE – Visit the Enchantment Chamber website

-Explore Malham Cove
+8. Explore Malham Cove